-The modules below are all featured in our MSc Theoretical Physics.
-Many of them are also available on our other MSc programmes.
+The modules below are all featured in our MSc Programmes.
 For details of exactly which modules are on each programme, have a look at the programme structure on each of the programme pages.

 This module gives a broad exposition of the modern framework for the unification of special relativity and quantum theory - relativistic quantum field theory.
 We will introduce Lagrangian formulation and canonical quantisation of free fields with spin = 0, ½ and 1.
 We’ll go on to develop the construction of interacting quantum field theories with special focus on phi^4-theory and quantum electrodynamics.